unic/frontend-diapos/decks/20210329-component-composition-101.md

 - Prevents (excessive) Prop-Drilling
 - Makes your code more readable / extensible
 - Improves re-usability of Components
-- (Enables customisation inside your Components)
+- Enables customisable placements inside your Components

 Notes:
 Can be an alternative to Context, depending on the Use-Case